c0ffeeartc/GenEntitas/README.md

   - More tests
   - UI
   - Settings
-    - on/off generators, data providers etc
+    - on/off generators, change systems order
-  - PreProcessors
   - PostProcessors
     - Update .csproj.
 Instead of this postprocessor glob can be used for non-unity csproj files